Tribhuwan-Joshi/Love2d_Game/README.md

-# Love2d_Game
+# SharpShooter
-A shooter game to learn Love2d framework
-- This is the starting of my Game Development journey
+#### Video Demo:  <URL HERE>
+#### Description:
+-This game is created using Love2d framework of Lua language -In this game You should kill all the enemies without being collide with them.